-Coronavirus causes a new illness (COVID-19) that mainly affects your lungs and airways.
+Coronavirus causes an illness (COVID-19) that mainly affects your lungs and airways.

-Symptoms in most people will be mild – a high temperature or new continuous cough, or loss of sense of smell or taste.
+Symptoms in most people will go unnoticed or be mild – a high temperature or new continuous cough, or loss of sense of smell or taste.
 Some people will also have difficulty with breathing (shortness of breath).

 A few people with COVID-19 will get severe symptoms and need medical attention.
-Older people and those with a long-term health condition (for example, lung disease, heart failure, diabetes) or a weakened immune system (for example, because of HIV or chemotherapy) are more likely to get worse symptoms.
-These are people who are offered the regular flu jab every year in the autumn.
+Older people and those with a long-term health condition (for example, lung disease, heart failure, diabetes) or a weakened immune system (for example, because of HIV or chemotherapy) are more likely to get severe symptoms.
+As for long COVID, survivors of severe COVID-19 often need support for months afterwards.

 The higher-risk groups for severe coronavirus illness include almost everyone with dementia, and many older family carers.

 Visit the NHS website for the latest medical advice to protect yourself and others.

 Even as pressure on the NHS eases, we must all continue to fight coronavirus.
 It spreads very easily and not everyone with coronavirus infection has symptoms.

 The most important ways to prevent the spread of coronavirus have not changed.
 For everyone everywhere, they are:

 - wearing a face covering when inside public places (except when eating or drinking) – unless exempt